 Search Result: 3

 In recent years, more and more Hong Kong students are interested in having their further studies in the Mainland or overseas.
 Here are some methods which students commonly used for studying abroad.
 1. Study in the Mainland A handbook (Chinese version only) jointly published by the Education Bureau, the China Education Exchange (HK) Centre and Hok Yau Club provides comprehensive information on the Scheme for Admission of Hong Kong Students to Mainland Higher Education Institutions and pursuing studies in the Mainland.
-The information includes all participating institutions in the academic year 2021/22, the programmes offered, strategy on programme choices, entry requirements and experiences shared by graduates of the Mainland universities.
+The information includes all participating institutions in the academic year 2022/23, the programmes offered, strategy on programme choices, entry requirements and experiences shared by graduates of the Mainland universities.
 It also includes the latest development of the higher education in the Mainland and questions frequently asked by Hong Kong students regarding pursuing studies in the Mainland to provide students with further guidance.
 There are three major channels to apply for the undergraduate and postgraduate programmes provided by the higher education institutions in the Mainland: 1.
 Scheme for Admission of Hong Kong Students to Mainland Higher Education Institutions2.
 National Education Exam Authority, People’s Republic of China Joint Entrance Exam For Universities in PRC (JEE, PRC) 3.
 Independent Enrolment of Colleges and Universities If you wish to receive more details about the regarded application methods, please refer to "Further Studies in Mainland China" of the Life Planning Information Website of the Education Bureau and Student.hk of Hok Yau Club (Chinese version only).
 2. Study Abroad There is a large number of overseas institutions and programmes, yet it is important for students to make choices for their future studies and plans.
 In order to help students to make right decisions, here are five suggestions extracted from the article published by Hok Yau Club.
 1 Check the academic and professional accreditation recognised by the local governments2 Refer to the official information on further studies3 Consider not alone the international ranking but also other factors4 Prepare for academic evaluation after returning to Hong Kong5 Evaluate the learning outcomes and articulation opportunities for further studies For details, please refer to the article "5 suggestions from experts for choosing post-secondary courses wisely" (Chinese version only) on Student.hk.
-If you wish to receive more details about the application method, visa application, general information about places of study, recognition of non-local qualifications of applying for non-local studies etc., please refer to "Non-Local Further Studies" of the Life Planning Information Website of the Education Bureau.
+If you wish to learn more details about the application method, visa application, general information about some popular overseas places of study, recognition of non-local qualifications of applying for non-local studies etc., please refer to "Non-Local Further Studies" of the Life Planning Information Website of the Education Bureau or Hok Yau Club's articles on studying aboard (Chinese only).
 Sources:Education Bureau - Life Planning Information Website Hok Yau Club (Chinese version only)

 Information on Non-local further studies Young people intending to further their studies in Mainland China/ outside Hong Kong, please refer to the general information on non-local further studies for information search prior to making informed choices.
 Information of popular countries The United Kingdom, the United States of America, Canada and Australia are popular countries for non-local further studies.
 You can find these countries’ requirements for non-local students listed on useful information on specific countries.
 Frequently asked questions on non-local further studies It is also advisable that students understand the frequently asked questions on non-local further studies when considering studying outside Hong Kong.
 For further information about scholarship, please refer to Scholarships for details.